Liverpool star Salah overtakes Nigeria legend Yakubu in Premier League goalscoring chart | Goal.com

 Salah found the back of the net in the 90th minute and he was later replaced in the stoppage time by Neco Williams as Liverpool boosted their chances of qualifying for next season’s Uefa Champions League with the crucial win away from home.

-They are now fifth in the league table with 60 points after 35 matches - four points behind fourth-placed Chelsea.
+They are now fifth in the league table with 60 points after 35 matches - four points behind fourth-placed Chelsea with three games left to play.

 On an individual level, Salah is now the joint top scorer in the English top-flight alongside Tottenham Hotspur's Harry Kane with 21 goals.